-The best way to go about dealing with CSO Financial is to work with a credit repair professional.
-They delete millions of negative items every year from companies like CSO Financial for millions of clients nationwide.
+The most effective way to deal with CSO Financial is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like CSO Financial on behalf of their clients.

 And they may be able to help you too.

 Will CSO Financial sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with CSO Financial again.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with CSO Financial again.